wilson0x4d/X4DESO/X4D_Bank/README.md

 ## Features

 * Auto-Deposit Gold, either fixed amount or percentage of carried.
-* Specify a Reserve Amount.
+* Specify a Gold Reserve Amount to ensure a minimum amount is kept on-hand.
 * Specify Deposit Down-Time, such as depositing only once an hour.
 * Auto-Deposit Items (fill incomplete stacks, start new stacks)
 * Deposit and Withdraw Items based on Item Type